ElisStaaf/NanoWiki/README.md

 ██║ ╚████║██║  ██║██║ ╚████║╚██████╔╝╚███╔███╔╝██║██║  ██╗██║
 ╚═╝  ╚═══╝╚═╝  ╚═╝╚═╝  ╚═══╝ ╚═════╝  ╚══╝╚══╝ ╚═╝╚═╝  ╚═╝╚═╝

+"
+To be
+or not
+to
+be
+"

 This is "NanoWiki", NanoWiki is a program, it's written in go;
 what it does is that it connects to localhost:8080 and all pages are locally hosted as "*.txt" files.
 Soooo, any "*.txt" file can be loaded